 The week kicks off with the Chancellor’s Spring Update at 10 a.m. on Monday, March 17th in the State Ballroom.
 Other events throughout the week include the Coke Happiness Machine, jazz guitar in the One Earth Lounge, a Shared Governance Reception in the Senate Chamber and a Student Organization recognition reception.
 A full schedule of events can be found at go.ncsu.edu/talley-events.

-“We want to celebrate this milestone with our campus community by encouraging them to come explore all that this student union has to offer, even though there is much more to unveil next year,” Tim Hogan, director of University Student Centers, said.
+“We want to celebrate this milestone with our campus community by encouraging them to come explore all that this student union has to offer, even though there is much more to unveil next year,” Tim Hogan, director of NC State University Student Centers, said.
 “Our ballroom recently opened, and we have already hosted a number of student events, including the Red & White Ball and several cultural showcases.
 Students are finding our lounge spaces and using them to relax and study between classes.”

 Two new dining options include One Earth World Cuisine and Port City Java.
 While the campus is familiar with Port City Java’s breakfast, lunch, coffee, and smoothies, One Earth is a new concept that will feature a global menu.

 Randy Lait, senior director for hospitality services with the division of Campus Enterprises, is excited to unveil two new dining venues.
 “One Earth World Cuisine will offer a variety of interesting foods and flavors in a spectacular atmosphere.
 It is like nothing the campus has seen before.
 The new Port City Java will bring campus coffee shop favorites to the center of our new hub of campus activity.
-Together with the new food options in the Pavilion, which opened in October, University Dining is transforming campus dining at NC State.”
+Together with the new food options in the Pavilion, which opened in October, NC State Dining is transforming campus dining at NC State.”